Skip to main content Skip to secondary navigation

 Examples of The Lab Ongoing Research Projects

-• Promoting Equity in Intro Chemistry Courses
+• Promoting Effectiveness in Intro Chemistry Courses

 • This study introduces research-based teaching methods to an introductory mechanical engineering design course.
 We redesigned the course to include preparation for future learning (PFL) and deliberate practice (DP).
 Based on DP theory: 1) we designed targeted learning activities for each of the weekly course learning goals, 2) students would receive timely, and specific feedback on their performance in these activities, and 3) they would be provided opportunities to incorporate the feedback for improving their performance.
 Based on PFL, these learning activities are given to students in workshops in advance of corresponding lectures to prepare students.
 The workshops are comprised of students in small groups working through a worksheet.
 During these workshops, the teaching team monitors and answers questions.
 The learning activities are designed to be novel to not advantage better prepared students due to sheer similarity with previous courses, and to be authentic to engage students regardless of their background or experience level.
 The effectiveness of the redesign is measured across multiple metrics: 1) A pre- and post-course survey which will measure student self-efficacy in ME and sense of belonging in engineering, 2) a pre- and post-course assessment of student mechanical engineering design competency, 3) student interviews, and 4) the artifacts students produce as part of the class are examined to evaluate their development.

-• Equity in Higher Education Academic Resources
+• Access to Higher Education Academic Resources

-• Equity in Graduate Training
+• Effectiveness in Graduate Training

 • Studying how we can provide effective graduate training for all students.